StevenJohnston/LogChopper/README.md

 - Use at own risk.
 I take no responsibility for any damages to your vehicle
 - I am not a disassembled engineer.
 My underlying understanding of the ECU is very rudimentary.
-- Have not tested little endian
+- I have not tested little endian
+- Currently only 3D tables work
 - .srf files assume a header of 328 bytes

 ## Development